jmgarnica/valorprofs-challenge/Readme.md

 # Valor Profs Challenge

-See the description of the challenge in the [wiki](https://github.com/jmgarnica/valorprofs-challenge/wiki/Challenge-Description) of this repo.
+See the [wiki](https://github.com/jmgarnica/valorprofs-challenge/wiki) of this repo, to find the description of the challenge and the readme of the project.